 I used Annie Sloan chalk paint on the top — Emperor’s Silk and Aubusson Blue.
 For white, I just used a craft paint, since I’m all out of Annie Sloan whites.

-STEP 5: Let Your Kid’s Run Wild With It
+STEP 5: Let Your Kid’s Run Wild With the Superhero Shield